(Last Updated on : 26/10/2016)

 , Jai Rajguru

-In 1969 Saat Hindustani was released.
-The film was directed by KA Abbas.
-This film is also noteworthy for the first appearance of Amitabh Bachchan
+.
+This film, while also noteworthy for the first on-screen appearance of Amitabh Bachchan

 , the prolific director from Kerala